I had just shut my church down, putting to end five years of planting, struggling and depleting our retirement.

 I only had to be obedient.
 What dummy couldn’t pull that off?

-Don’t worry, I know new pain is coming.
+Don’t worry, I know new pain is coming eventually.
 Nothing worthwhile happens without a struggle.
-And I’ll keep you updated on the new challenges as they arise.
+And I’ll keep you updated on those new challenges as they arise.

 But for now, listen to this testimony and be reminded: your answer is on its way.
 God has not forgotten you.
 There is a purpose at work, though at times life seems random, even cruel.